Sunday Services: Holy Communion 8am | Parish Eucharist 10am | Evening Prayer 6.30pm

 We also collect for emergency appeals for example we recently held a collection for Ukraine.

-Christ Church hall is a separate building next to the Church and it was fully refurbished in 2019.
+Christ Church hall is a separate building next to the Church which was fully refurbished in 2019.
 The sprung wooden floor makes it an ideal venue for ballet and dance classes as well as yoga and pilates.
-With the modernised kitchen it is also brilliant for Children’s parties.
+With the modernised kitchen it is also brilliant for children’s parties.
+Hire rate is £35 per hour.
 For enquiries about hiring the hall please contact: ccsw20hall@gmail.com

 • Seats 120 (100 at table)